 These Caterpillars are brown with white patches along the sides.

 They have flaps along the back that resemble leaflets of their foodplant.
 They move in looper fashion as they are missing the first three pairs of prolegs.
 The caterpillars have been found feeding on the flowers of

 The pupa is brown, and flattened with lateral flanges.
 It is suspended on silk threads typically between leaves.

 The adult moths of this species are reddish brown.
 There is a dark-edged yellow diagonal line across each wing.
-They have forewings with a recurve in the margin at the apex with a brown edging.
+They have forewings with a recurve in the margin below the apex with a brown edging.
 The moths have a wingspan of about 2.5 cms.

 The species is found in

 A survey of the Lepidoptera, biogeography and ecology of New Caledonia,

 Volume 15 (1979) p.
 290, Plate 57, fig. 8; fig. 51 (left).

 (written 18 August 2012, updated 29 June 2016, 21 May 2020)